 You pay your share of your coverage in the form of biweekly contributions from your paycheck.
 For more information about plan premiums, refer to the Benefits Bulletin.

 Under the RF's Flexible Benefits Program, you may pay your share of the health insurance premium with pretax earnings.
 This means that your contribution toward health insurance will reduce your taxable income by that amount, thereby reducing your federal and state income and Social Security taxes.

-Participation in this program is automatic, unless you decline this option by signing a Participant Waiver Form.
+Participation in this program is automatic, unless you decline this option by contacting your HR department.
 This benefit is made available by the RF under Section 125 of the Internal Revenue Code.
 In order for domestic partner or same-sex spouse premiums to qualify, the domestic partner or same sex spouse must be a tax dependent under IRC Section 152.